Microplastics: An Emerging Threat to Global Ecology and Public Health

 1:00 pm US Eastern Time

-Join us for the third webinar in our series, The Effects of Plastics on Health.
+This is the third webinar in our series, The Effects of Plastics on Health.

 Microplastics, defined as plastic particles smaller than 5mm, are a well-known marine pollutant.
 An estimated 93,000 to 236,000 metric tons of microplastics litter the world’s oceans, according to a 2015 study.
 Recent evidence suggests that they also contaminate freshwater environments, the food we eat, and even the air we breathe.
 Yet the consequences for human health are largely unknown.

-Dr. Stephanie Wright, UKRI Rutherford Fellow in the Medical Research Council-Public Health England (MRC-PHE) Centre for Environment and Health (CEH), King’s College London (KCL) and MRC Toxicology Unit, will discuss the potential pathways of microplastic exposure for humans, their potential kinetics following exposure, and what the consequential health effects of microplastic exposure might be.
+Dr. Stephanie Wright, UKRI Rutherford Fellow in the Medical Research Council-Public Health England (MRC-PHE) Centre for Environment and Health (CEH), King’s College London (KCL) and MRC Toxicology Unit, discussed the potential pathways of microplastic exposure for humans, their potential kinetics following exposure, and what the consequential health effects of microplastic exposure might be.

 Chelsea Rochman, PhD, is an Assistant Professor in Ecology at the University of Toronto.
 Chelsea has been researching the sources, sinks, and ecological implications of plastic debris in marine and freshwater habitats for the past decade.
 She has published dozens of scientific papers in respected journals and has led international working groups about plastic pollution.